 - If you feel there is no immediate emergency and that counseling might be helpful, providing a student with information about accessing our services can facilitate the process.
 To schedule an appointment, a student should either email our general counseling inbox at email@example.com or call us at (508)793-7678.
 In most cases, students can be seen within a week of scheduling their appointment, however it may be longer during our peak times of use (April and November).
 If you feel that the student is hesitant to schedule an appointment, a good approach is to encourage the student to call to make the appointment from your office.
 It is often helpful for a counselor to have information about a student’s situation before the counselor sees the student.
 Students are usually willing, even relieved, for an initial conversation between the faculty or staff member and a counselor to take place.
 If you would like to speak with a counselor, ask the student’s permission to do so when referring him or her.

 In case of emergency, where you feel uneasy about letting a student leave your office, you may call the Dean of Students office (508-793-7423) to let them know about your immediate concerns.
+If you are concerned about a student, however do not feel that they are in immanent danger, you can fill out Student Concern Alert Form on the Clarku portal and that will alert Student Affairs staff of your concerns.
 In cases that involve urgency, CPG has “urgent” hours in the afternoons.
 If you have referred a student who is in crisis, we appreciate your calling (508-793-7678) or emailing us (firstname.lastname@example.org) to let us know about your concerns.

 After Hours Coverage